 Why study Interior Design in Toronto?

-- Students who obtain a degree in Interior Design in Toronto have found promising careers and opportunities.
+- Students who obtain an Interior Design degree in Toronto have found promising careers and opportunities.
 Students will often find jobs in the fields of film and theatre set design, furniture manufacturing, interior decorating (obviously), and lighting design.

 - With the many theatres and exhibits that surround Toronto, plus the demand for a sharp, professional eye, Interior Design graduates will find plenty of spaces to offer their artistic vision and creative insight.

 - Having so many connections with the realm of art and design, Interior Design students will gain a strong edge in this industry, encountering big names in the world of architecture, theatre, art, and film.

 - Undergraduate courses are generally lecture-style classes, with smaller class sessions throughout the semester

 - Graduate courses are smaller, seminar-style classes meant to prepare for professional development

 - Students often have the option of taking online, distance learning courses during their degree programme

 Universities and institutes that offer English-taught Interior Design courses